 We toured the distillery located on the hacienda grounds.
 The air was hot thanks to the brick ovens cooking the naked piñas fresh from the fields.
 The production process turned out to be a lot more craft than I had expected for such a globally distributed spirit.

 Around the corner from the ovens were not one, but two tahonas (pulled by machines, not horses).
-The tahona crushes agave slowly with all of its fibers, keeping more of those highland flavors intact.
+The tahona crushes agave slowly with all of its fibres, keeping more of those highland flavors intact.
 Soltero said there are only about five or six brands that still use this method.

 Patrón's entry-level tequila calls for part roller mill-processed agave, and part tahona-crushed agave, while their more premium lines won't use roller mills at all.
 I'm tempted to smuggle home the Gran Patrón Burdeos ($500 per bottle), an añejo finished in Bordeaux wine barrels.